 You must specify the following two attributes if you do not specify Text.
 You can further customize your search by using Text Flags with these attributes.

-TextPfx: The left boundry for the search.
+TextPfx: The left boundary for the search.
 This is the text immediately preceding the text string for which you are searching.

-TextSfx: The right boundry for the search.
+TextSfx: The right boundary for the search.
 This is the text immediately following the text string for which you are searching.

 Search: The scope of the search—where to search for the string.
 The possible values are Headers (search only the headers), Body (search only the Body data), Noresource (search only the HTML body, excluding headers and resources), or ALL (search body , headers, and resources).
 The default value is BODY.